Looking for expert guidance to design your

 1. Element of Design - Space

-The first and most important element of interior design is space.
+The first and most important of the interior design elements is space.
 Space is what a blank canvas is to an artist.
 Without understanding the basic dimensions and form of the canvas, an artist cannot commence on a piece of artwork.
 This is why you will always find an interior designer equipped with a measuring tape.
 A starting point in interior design is to get a sense of the dimensions of a space.
 The overall square footage, the height and width of the walls, the placement of doors and windows and so on.

 • Positive space in interior design is all the space that is occupied by objects – think, furniture, floor lamps, plants, rugs and so on.